 GCG Disclosure has no significant effect on tax aggressiveness.
 GCG disclosure is a tool to communicate the internal corporate governance process to the public and other people with interest.
 However, this study shows that there is no effect of GCG disclosure on corporate tax aggressive behavior.
 Disclosure indicators used in this study derived from the National Committee for Governance Policy (KNKG) with 16 disclosure points which are re-described into a total of 103 disclosure items.
-Based on the processed data, can be understood that 90% of the total observations have made disclosures on their good corporate governance, which means that most corporates strictly obey the laws and regulations that underlie the principles of good governance, however almost all of their corporate governance audit comprehensively, thoroughly in accordance with the principles of good governance in the financial statements.
-This shows that the implementation of corporate governance disclosed in the corporate's benefit.
+Based on the processed data, can be understood that 90% of the total observations have made disclosures on their good corporate governance, which means that most corporates strictly obey the laws and regulations that underlie the principles of good governance, however almost all of the corporates in the sample have not disclosed about statements of the implementation of their corporate governance audit comprehensively, thoroughly in accordance with the principles of good governance in the financial statements.
+This shows that the implementation of corporate governance disclosed in the corporate's annual report is still limited to documentation for the corporate's benefit.